 - Funny Foreigner - Chinese is a stock funny foreigner type in anime.

 - Verbal Tic - They will be portrayed with particular speech idiosyncracies (such as ending sentences with "aru yo"), although there's a decent chance their Chinese will actually be intelligible.
 This actually had to do with Japanese-Chinese relations in the 1930s.
-When Chinese people in Manchurianote try to speak Japanese, they sometimes pronounce it incorrectly, and also use the word "aru" and the like.
+When Chinese people in Manchurianote tried to speak Japanese, they sometimes pronounced it incorrectly, and also used the word "aru" and the like.
 The Other Wiki has an article on this pidgin language, Kyowa-go (協和語).